What celebrities live in Beverly Hills? There are hundreds, some more impressive than others, and we’ve uncovered very best!

 Square Footage: 8,434 Bedrooms: 7 Bathrooms: 9

-Jennifer Lopez picked up this massive French estate from actress Sela Ward in May 2016 for $28 million.
+Jennifer Lopez picked up this massive French-style estate from actress Sela Ward in May 2016 for $28 million.
 The secluded property is surrounded by lush forest-inspired landscaping, the interior is decked out with imported woods, and the backyard is home to a mini golf course and amphitheater.
 Additionally, the home also features a 3-sided infinity pool, several small ponds, and an outdoor bar.

 Square Footage: 13,923 Bedrooms: 7 Bathrooms: 13

 Ashton & Mila purchased this home, located in a super exclusive gated community, in April 2014 for $10.2 million.
 Before moving in, they overhauled the property to prepare for their growing family, including the addition of a safety fence around the kidney-shaped pool out back.
 The couple also had all the porches retiled in gray slate stone that fits perfectly with the color and style of the home.
 They’re in good company here with Cameron Diaz, Jennifer Lawrence, and Adele in the same neighborhood!

 Square Footage: 7,351 Bedrooms: 3 Bathrooms: 4